 Now white and light-yellow phase muscaria do exist, but I do not recommend messing with those.
 White amanitas are almost always deadly — the destroying angel chief among them — and mistaking a destroying angel for a white muscaria will be the last mistake you ever make.
 And with the yellow ones, you can mistake muscaria for the more-toxic Panther Amanita, Amanita pantherina, which does not have a history of culinary use.
 At right is either a panther amanita or an Amanita franchetii, neither of which are safe to mess around with.
 Note the dark cap.

 A second reason to consider eating fly agaric is because it is a large mushroom that, as I saw on the Central Coast, can flush in huge numbers.
 I could easily have collected four grocery bags of them on my last trip, which would have made for lots of good eating down the line.

-And good eating is the real reason I will choose to eat Amanita muscaria from now on.
+And good eating is the real reason I will choose to eat Amanita muscaria once or twice a season.
 It was a delicious mushroom fried in butter, and I suspect it will make an even better preserved mushroom, if the Italians or Russians’ experience is any indication.
 At the very least, it will be a conversation starter, eh?

 Have any of you ever eaten this mushroom?
 If so, I’d love to hear from you.